lamarquise/printf/README.md

 function.
 It uses a findchar in a while to loop through the format string until it reaches a char that isn't a flag, precision, width or size (in that order).

+Precision:

+Width:

+Size:
+Similarly to spec parsing, it cycles through the format string as long as it finds a valid size flag (using findchar).
+Because the results (it did or did not find a certain flag) are stored as bits of an int in the t params var, and they are set in this order: h, hh, l, ll, z, j; the setting of these bits is rather redundante and can be optimized for shorter code.
+Namely, doing math around the i indicator resulting from the findchar.
+It is fairly straight forward.
+First h, hh, l and ll are handled, because in the event an h is found, the correct bit must be switched on, but if another h is found, the single h bit is switched back off and the double h bit is switched on.
+Same applies to l and ll. j and z are more straight forward, they are or they aren't.
+The order and values as shown by the defines in the .h explain the factors and other math around i to make it all work as intended while not being completly explicit and thus redundant.

+Presently, i do not in any way test if multiple sizes have been switched on...

 ### Handlers

 #### Handle Int
+Handle int is split into 2 main functions, one for signed and the other for unsigned numbers.
+Each of these also have their own respective casting functions which handle the transfer from va arg list to an in memory variable.
+That switch occures with a if forest.

+Signed:

+Unsigned:
+The '+' flag works the way you would expect it to on an unsigned number.
+If the width is large enough, a '+' replaces a space or a '0', if the width is too small a '+' is added anyway increasing the len of the resulting string.
+This obviously doesn't apply to '-', for negative numbers the value wraps.

 %0+15d is fine
 %0 15d is fine